fghelaz/datasciencecoursera/Getting and Cleaning Data/Course project/Readme.md

   - Uses descriptive activity names to name the activities in train and Test data sets.
   - Merges the training and the test sets to create one data set.
   - Extracts only the measurements on the mean and standard deviation for each measurement.
+  - Creates a tidy data Set **"Dataset_HARUS.txt"**.
   - Appropriately labels the data set with descriptive variable names.
-  - Creates a tidy data Set **"averageDataset_HARUS.txt"** with the average of each variable for each activity and each subject.
+  - Creates a tidy data Set **"averageDataset_HARUS.txt"** with the average of each variable for each activity and each subject usind .

 ---